 Dr. Robinson is well qualified in all areas needed to make an excellent mentor: natural medicine, education, and an experienced CNS supervisor.

-He is a Naturopathic Doctor, also with a Masters in Clinical Nutrition, and a Certified Nutrition Specialist in full time clinical practice and is certified in Functional Medicine.
-He holds faculty apointments at multiple universities, including Lewis Universities' Nutrition and Exercise science program, SCNM's MS in Clinical Nutrition program, and UWS's Doctorate in Clinical Nutrition program designed to prepare students for the CNS.
-He is established approved CNS internship supervisor by BCNS, and as mentored nutrition interns throughout the country.
-To learn more about Dr. Robinson
+He is a Naturopathic Doctor, also with a Masters in Clinical Nutrition, and a Certified Nutrition Specialist in full time clinical practice and is certified in Functional Medicine and oncology nutrition.
+He holds faculty apointments at multiple universities, including Lewis University's Nutrition and Exercise Science program, SCNM's MS in Clinical Nutrition program, UWS's Doctorate in Clinical Nutrition program designed to prepare students for the CNS, and NUHS's Doctor of Naturopathic Medicine and Chiropractic programs.
+He is an established approved CNS internship supervisor by BCNS, and as mentored nutrition interns throughout the country and world.
+To learn more about Dr. Robinson CLICK HERE